- The sound is full-bodied, clear, and brimming with the soulful energy of this great artist

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

-What We’re Listening For on His Band And Street Choir
+What We Listen For His Band And Street Choir

 - Energy for starters.
 What could be more important than the life of the music?